ccmucdenver/ccm-docs/docs/examples.md

      print(device_lib.list_local_devices())
      print("done")

-and submit by
+Submit your batch job by:

      sbatch alderaan_single_gpu.sh

-You can file the files above in the repository https://github.com/ccmucdenver/templates
+You can find the files above in the repository https://github.com/ccmucdenver/templates

 ## Interactive job with Tensorflow on GPU